ms/buildtogether.tech/src/process.md

 "Still working on X," several days in a row, which means that feedback, and the possibility of early course correction, are lost.

-Scrum and other agile processes <span i="agile development!conditions for success">work best</span> when:
+Scrum and other agile processes [% i "agile development!conditions for success" %]work best[% /i %] when:

 1. Requirements are constantly changing, i.e., long-range planning simply isn't possible.
 This is often true of student projects, since the people on the